dennisXZX/angular-pms/README.md

 # Product Management System

-Powered by Angular CLI and Bootstrap.
+Powered by Angular and Bootstrap.

 ## Steps
 - run `npm install` to install the dependencies